 The City prohibits any form of discrimination or harassment on the basis of membership in one or more protected categories as defined below, and as may be amended by State and Federal law.
 The City will NOT tolerate any unlawful harassment or discrimination.
-Violation of this Policy may result in censorship or removal from an appointed office or position on which the elected official may serve.
+Violation of this Policy may result in censorship or removal from an appointed office or position.